yausername/whatsapp-cli/README.md

   * You must be getting whatsapp notifications on your device for this to work.

-  * You need to receive at least one message after starting the application for seeding the conf (default location - /tmp/whatsapp-cli/conf) file
+  * To be able to send messages you need to receive at least one message after starting the application for seeding the conf (default location ~/.whatsapp-cli/conf).

 Tested with python2.7